 Safety squat bar squats are a great option as the front holder position places significantly less stress on the shoulder.
 If you do not have a safety squat bar, the following video shows my DIY version:

 I also utilize belt squats early on in an individual’s fitness plan so that they can squat after shoulder surgery.
 Traditionally, belt squats are done with an athlete standing between two boxes with a dip or belt squat belt holding weights that hang between the athlete’s legs.
 The problem with this set up is the danger of falling and difficulty controlling the set up early doing belt squats after shoulder surgery.
-Instead, I suggest using a landmine belt squat set up as shown in this video.
+Instead, I suggest using a SquatMaxMD or landmine belt squat set up as shown in this video.
 It is much safer to get into and out of position.

 Remaining active after a surgery is incredibly important to maintaining maximal fitness and keeping the health gains you’ve previously made in your training.

 I do a considerable amount of post-op fitness programming for individuals wanting to stay as active as possible post-surgery.
 But they need some medical guidance on what they can and cannot do at certain time frames.
 Please email me for details on how I can help.